-Foam plastic insulation under a roof assembly or roof covering that is installed in accordance with the code and the manufacturer's instructions shall be separated from the interior of the building by wood structural panel sheathing not less than 0.47 inch (11.9mm) in thickness bonded with exterior glue, and identified as Exposure 1 with edges supported by blocking, tongue-and-groove joints or other approved type of edge support, or an equivalent material.
-A thermal barrier is not required for foam plastic insulation that is part of a Class A or B roof- covering assembly, provided the assembly with the foam plastic insulation satisfactorily passes FM 4450 or UL 1256.
+The roof assembly is separated from the interior of the building by wood structural panel sheathing not less than 0.47 inch (11.9 mm) in thickness bonded with exterior glue, and identified as Exposure 1 with edges supported by blocking, tongue-and-groove joints, other approved type of edge support or an equivalent material.

+The assembly with the foam plastic insulation satisfactorily passes NFPA 276 or UL1256.